Nuevo Laredo: Independent period

 Early in 1848, the Treaty of Guadalupe Hidalgo divided the territory attached to Laredo between the United States (Texas) and Mexico (Tamaulipas).
 Nuevo Laredo was founded on June 15, 1848, by seventeen Laredo families who wished to remain Mexican and therefore moved to the Mexican side of the Rio Grande.
 They identified with Mexico, its history, and its cultural customs, and decided to keep their Mexican citizenship.
 The founders of Nuevo Laredo even took with them the bones of their ancestors so they would continue to rest in Mexican ground.

-In August 25, 1855 the customs house was officially established in Nuevo Laredo by orders of Santiago Vidaurri, governor of Nuevo Leon and Coahuila, and military chief of Tamaulipas.
+In August 25, 1855 the customs house was officially established in Nuevo Laredo by orders of Santiago Vidaurri, governor of Nuevo León and Coahuila, and military chief of Tamaulipas.
 This was to collect import taxes at the new border with the United States.

 In 1858 a duty-free zone was established along the border with the United States.
 Nuevo Laredo fell inside this area of tax exemption in order to be competitive with American markets.
-The creation of this border economic zone was ratified three years later by president Benito Juarez.
+The creation of this border economic zone was ratified three years later by president Benito Juárez.

 During the early stage of international trade that crossed through the Nuevo Laredo-Laredo border, activity in general was low but high in import-export of cattle, gold, silver and leather.

-In 1881, the railroad infrastructure connecting Nuevo Laredo with central Mexico and with San Antonio, Texas was established by president Porfirio Diaz.
+In 1881, the railroad infrastructure connecting Nuevo Laredo with central Mexico and with San Antonio, Texas was established by president Porfirio Díaz.
 This created the need to build a more formal Customs House building equipped to this new reality in 1887.
 The new economic boom made Nuevo Laredo become the 3rd most important international commercial crossing in Mexico, so in 1891 the Congress of the state of Tamaulipas formally elevated the status of Nuevo Laredo to a city.